Prathamesh-Ghatole/Prathamesh-Ghatole.github.io/content/pages/index.md

     url: "https://twitter.com/PrathameshG69"

 footer_blurb: "Designed with purity and purpose.
 Built for the web of tomorrow."
-copyright_year: "2025"
+copyright_year: "2026"
 name: "Prathamesh Ghatole"
 ---

-Hi, I'm Prathamesh, a Data / Gen AI Engineer experienced in shipping end-to-end, data-driven software in fast-paced startup environments with a great track record of open-source contributions.
-I'm a Google Cloud certified Professional Data Engineer and have an academic background in Data Science & AI @ IIT Madras and Pune University.
+AI & Data Engineer owning end-to-end, data-driven systems in production.
+Focused on pragmatic ML and data pipelines under real-world constraints, with strong open-source experience and academic background in Data Science & AI.